astronomer/docs/software/grafana-metrics.md

 ## Metrics sources

-The following metrics are available through Grafana to use in pre-built and custom dashboards:
+The following metrics are available to use in pre-built and custom dashboards on Grafana:

-- All kube-state metrics.
+- Kube-state metrics.
 These metrics tell you about the state of Kubernetes components such as your Deployments and stateful sets.
 See the [kubestate repository](https://github.com/kubernetes/kube-state-metrics/tree/main/docs) for information on each available metric.
 - Statsd metrics.
 These metrics tell you about Airflow components and objects, such as your scheduler, executor, and tasks.
 See the [Astronomer Airflow Helm chart](https://github.com/astronomer/airflow-chart/blob/master/values.yaml#L376) for all exported metrics.
 - Postgres metrics.
 These metrics tell you about the state of your Astronomer Software cluster database.
 See the [Prometheus GitHub](https://github.com/prometheus-community/postgres_exporter/tree/master/collector) for a list of all available metrics.
 - Blackbox exporter metrics.
 The blackbox exporter probes various endpoints over HTTP, HTTPS, DNS, TCP, and ICMP and sends metrics about the results.